Data-Driven Adjustment for Multiple Treatments: Extension to Multiple Treatments

 We close this section by showing how to extend Theorems \ref{thm:r1-build} and \ref{thm:r1-combine} using the methods of Section \ref{sec:extension1}.

 \begin{example}[Extending R1 Build, R1 Combine] Revisit Example \ref{ex:build-limits2}, where Theorem \ref{thm:r1-combine} found $\{Z\}$ as an adjustment set relative to $(\mb{X},Y)$.
 This is, in fact, the only adjustment set Theorem \ref{thm:r1-combine} finds for this causal effect.
 However, as in Section \ref{sec:c-equiv}, we can use c-equivalence to find $\emptyset$ and $\{W,Z\}$.
 (This holds by Theorem \ref{thm:c-equiv}, since ${Y \ind \{W,Z\} \,|\, \mb{X}}$.)
+Then as in Section \ref{sec:rationale}, we can use Lemma \ref{lem:adjustment-vars} to see that $\{Z\}$ and $\{W,Z\}$ are both less efficient than $\emptyset$, since ${Y \ind \{W,Z\} \,|\, \mb{X}}$.
+Thus, adjustment via $\emptyset$ may lead to more efficient estimation of the causal effect. \end{example}